wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_client_server/client_server_pipelining.md

 the execution does not become latency-bound.

 Note that pipelining is used in many programs.
 These program try to use up a "reasonable" buffer size.
-For instance, the <tt>Scp</tt> secure file copy program pipelines disk and I/O operations with a buffer size of 16 KiB.
-If this program were to be used on the disk/network setup above, it would be better off with a bigger buffer size. *But of course, the developers of the program do not know in advance in what setup the program will be used!*
+For instance, many versions of the <tt>Scp</tt> secure file copy program pipelines disk and I/O operations with a buffer size of 16 KiB.
+If this program were to be used on the disk/network setup above, it would be better off with a bigger buffer size. *But of course, the developers of that program do not know in advance in what setup the program will be used!* Other versions of <tt>Scp</tt> allow the user to specify a buffer size.

 ### Simulating Pipelining